aws-samples/emr-spark-benchmark/README.md

 configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config)
 for instructions.

-(If you have configured AWS CLI and uploaded jar as part of previous steps, you can skip them):
+(If you have configured AWS CLI as part of previous steps, you can skip them):

 ### Create an EMR Serverless application: